-LAMMPS-GUI - Output - in.peptide - Run 1 ×

-Histogram: 1 0 0 0 0 0 0 0 0 0 -
+''' Histogram: 1 0 0 0 0 0 0 0 0 0 0

-Total # of neighbors = 707675 Ave neighs/atom = 353.13124 Ave special neighs/atom = 2.3403194 Neighbor list builds = 25 Dangerous builds = 0 WARNING: No fixes with time integration, atoms won't move (src/verlet.cpp:60 PPPM initialization using 12-bit tables for long-range coulomb (src/kspace.cpp:342) G vector (1/distance) = 0.26872464 grid = 15 15 15 stencil order = 5 estimated absolute RMS estimated relative forc using double precision Trues )
+Total # of neighbors = 707675

+Ave neighs/atom = 353.13124

+Ave special neighs/atom = 2.3403194

+Neighbor list builds = 25

+Dangerous builds = 0

+WARNING: No fixes with time integration, atoms won't move (src/verlet.cpp:60)

+PPPM initialization ...

+using 12-bit tables for long-range coulomb (src/kspace.cpp:342)

+G vector (1/distance) = 0.26872464

+grid = 15 15 15

+stencil order = 5

+estimated absolute RMS

+estimated relative forcusing double precision

+'''

 LAMMPS-GUI captures the screen output from LAMMPS as it is generated and updates the Output window regularly during a run.
 If there are any warnings or errors in the LAMMPS output, they are highlighted by using bold text colored in red.
 There is a small panel at the bottom center of the Output window showing how many warnings and errors were detected and how many lines the entire output has.
 By clicking on the button on the right with the warning symbol or by using the keyboard shortcut Ctrl-N (Command-N on macOS), you can jump to the next line with a warning or error.
+If there is a URL pointing to additional explanations in the online manual, that URL will be highlighted and double-clicking on it shall open the corresponding manual page in the web browser.
+The option is also available from the context menu.